General Invertible Transformations for Flow-based Generative Modeling: Introduction

 In the case of discrete variables, e.g., $\mathcal{X} = \mathbb{Z}^D$, the change of variables takes a simpler form due to the fact that there is no change of volume for probability mass functions:

-To date, coupling layers with the rounding operator (see Eq. \ref{eq:coupling_layer_round}) are typically used.
-The resulting flow-based models are called Integer Discrete Flows (IDF) \citep{hoogeboom2019integer, berg2020idf++}.
-In IDFs, the base distribution is a mixture of discretized logistic distributions \citep{salimans2017pixelcnn++}.
+To date, coupling layers with the rounding operator (Eq. \ref{eq:coupling_layer_round}) are typically used.
+The resulting flow-based models are called Integer Discrete Flows (IDF) \citep{hoogeboom2019integer, berg2020idf++} with a mixture of discretized logistic distributions \citep{salimans2017pixelcnn++} as the base distribution.